REPowerEU and the EU Heat Pump Accelerator

 As this will have positive effects also on heat pumps that heat air systems rather than water, we estimate that the predicted values for the EU market will double.

-This comes to an additional 20 million heat pumps by 2026 and 60 million by 2030, building on a 2021 stock of about 17 million units today.
+This comes to an additional 20 million heat pumps by 2026 and 60 million by 2030, building on a the stock at the time, in 2021, of about 17 million units.